The murder of fashion designer Gianni Versace 25 years later

 He was suspected in the murders of four other men and was already on the federal ten most wanted list at the time he shot and killed Versace.

-A little more than a week after Versace's murder, Cunanan killed himself on a shuttered houseboat about 40 blocks north of the mansion as police closed in.
+A little more than a week after Versace's murder, the 27-year-old Cunanan killed himself on a shuttered houseboat about 40 blocks north of the mansion as police closed in.

 More than two decades later, investigators still don't know why Cunanan murdered Versace or his other victims in the deadly crime spree that spread from Minneapolis to Chicago to South Beach.